Cindy Sherman: Untitled Film Stills

 The series Untitled Film Stills (1977–1980), with which Cindy Sherman achieved international recognition, consists of 69 black-and-white photographs.
 The artist poses in different roles (librarians, hillbillies, and seductresses), and settings (streets, yards, pools, beaches, and interiors), producing a result reminiscent of stills typical of Italian neorealism or American film noir of the 1940s, 1950s and 1960s.

-She avoided putting titles on the images to preserve their ambiguity.
+Sherman avoided putting titles on the images in order to preserve their ambiguity.
 She would often pose her heroines as alone, expressionless, and in private.
-An overarching characteristic of her heroines were those that did not follow conventional ideas of marriage and family.
-They were rebellious women who either died as that or who were later tamed by society.
+An overarching characteristic of her heroines were those that did not follow conventional ideas of marriage and family; they were rebellious women who either died as that or who were later tamed by society.
+In this series, the gaze seems to come from another subject – "usually a man" – to highlight the concept of the male gaze.

 Modest in scale compared to Sherman's later cibachrome photographs, they are all 8 1/2 by 11 inches, each displayed in identical, simple black frames.

 Sherman used her own possessions as props, or sometimes borrowed, as in Untitled Film Still #11 in which the doggy pillow belongs to a friend.
 The shots were also largely taken in her own apartment.

 The Untitled Film Stills fall into several distinct groups: